laimoh/Nicer-Pong/README.md

 - I would suggest having the server allocate main to the first connected, and secondary to anyone else, and that means the main client sends data that the secondaries receive about the puck position, and that the secondary only sends paddle position to the main.
 This would stop the ghostly characters forming when the game is played the second time in a row.
 - I would add cos and sin to angle direction of the way the paddle hits the puck to cause variety in it's movement.
-- The high score list on the client side needs to show 10 top scores, currently doesn't have a limit
+- The high score list on the client side needs to show 10 top scores, currently doesn't have a limit.
 - I would slow down the puck speed as it hit the paddle but speed it up when it's moving normally to showcase a slo mo effects
+- Adding text scaling up saying "YOU WIN/LOSE" when the person wins or loses.
+- When someone scores a point, flash the background of the webpage between black and white.
+- Make the puck have a lagging ghostly shadow in the direction of movement.
-- - When the timer is running out (10 secs) I would play a ticking sound and cause the web UI background color between black and white (adding pressure)
+- When the timer is running out (10 secs) I would play a ticking sound.
 - The game definitely needs sound to make it way more engaging - to give cues to the players for emphasing key moments in the game.
 However the I encountered feedback loops on testing - guessing coz I had two players on the same computer?
 - DEPLOY IT TO THE WEB SO PEOPLE CAN ACTUALLY START PLAYING IT